Olray/DelphiFun/README.md

 Demo project to read a certificate from any executable and show it's owner, issuing CA, fingerprint and decide whether it's trusted by Windows or not.

+This component is used in my [SmartLauncher](https://www.hostingundservice.de/projekte/smart-launcher) freeware app.

 # FindLaunchingShortcut

 Find out if your app has been launched by a Shortcut file and retrieve the shortcut's filename.
 Intention: If the shortcut's parameters are invalid you now have the opportunity to ask the user to delete it.

+This component is used in my [SmartLauncher](https://www.hostingundservice.de/projekte/smart-launcher) freeware app.

 # Nullable

 An **extremely simple** implementation of Nullable<T>.
 Consider using Nullable from the Spring4D framework instead which is much more sophisticated.

+This component is used in my [SmartLauncher](https://www.hostingundservice.de/projekte/smart-launcher) freeware app.

 # My version of TEnumConverter

 Providing easy conversion between string representation <-> Enum <-> Integer

+This component is used in my [SmartLauncher](https://www.hostingundservice.de/projekte/smart-launcher) freeware app.

 # A look at IfThen